twknab/sql_data_modeling_practice/readme.md

 This project practices putting together various sql data modeling designs, to think through problems around 1:1, 1:many and many:many relationships.

+Note: These systems were challenges as a part of *Modeling 101* by Lucas Felix Carvalho.

 1. Project Management System Design: A data model to create a simplified system similar to Jira or Asana.